Anyone Can Become Addicted to Drugs – The National Institute on Drug Abuse provides this brief overview of addiction as an equal opportunity disease.

-Generation Rx: Preventing the Misuse and Abuse of Prescription Medications is a toolkit to be used by pharmacists, pharmacy students and other health professionals to provide community presentations about this serious and growing public health problem.
+Generation Rx: Preventing the Misuse and Abuse of Prescription Medications PDF is a toolkit to be used by pharmacists, pharmacy students and other health professionals to provide community presentations about this serious and growing public health problem.
 The toolkit contains a simple set of PowerPoint slides with talking points, a handout containing key messages, and frequently asked questions.
 Supplemental toolkit materials also include a quiz for program participants, and a commitment card.

 The Partnership for Drug Free Kids offers parents and family members free guides and downloads.
 They also offer a helpline for parents: 1-855-DRUGFREE.